 AI has a valuable place in digital marketing, and we’ll start to see which businesses are taking advantage of it in the next few years.
 If you’re afraid you’re late to the game, rest assured, AI integration is just getting started.

-For a foundational understanding of AI and it’s capabilities, check out our Introduction to AI training.
+For a foundational understanding of AI and it’s capabilities, check out our AI Course.
 We also offer Machine Learning training, and our Digital Transformation Academy provides a thorough education for executives on these technologies and how businesses can begin using them.

 More from INBOUND 2018: